8 Days Photographing and Exploring the Beauty of The Galápagos

 NOTE: This itinerary is subject to change due to park rules, weather conditions or other reasons.

 May 6, 2018: Arrive anytime this day in Guayaquil, Ecuador.
 Take the hotel shuttle or a taxi to our hotel in town.
 Relax and unwind.
+Dinner is not included, but may be a loosely arranged dutch-treat dinner for those that can make it.

 May 7, 2018: We will have some informal shooting in Guayaquil, capturing this beautiful coastal city of Ecuador.
 We'll head out after breakfast and return to the hotel later in the afternoon.
 We'll all meet at 6:00 pm in the hotel lobby, and head out to our group welcome dinner.